 13. VA home loans

 Military personnel and family members have access to Department of Veterans Affairs home loans and other help for buying a home.
 Some options include loans without a down payment or private mortgage insurance.
-You can also get lower interest rates when refinancing with a VA Interest Rate Reduction Refinance Loan (IRRRL), and adapted housing grants help disabled veterans purchase or build homes that accommodate special needs.
+You can also get lower interest rates when refinancing with a VA Interest Rate Reduction Refinance Loan, and adapted housing grants help disabled veterans purchase or build homes that accommodate special needs.

 14. Car discounts